antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 * .NET Standard is a set of APIs that all .NET platforms have to implement.
 This unifies the .NET platforms and prevents future fragmentation.
 * .NET Standard 2.0 will be implemented by .NET Framework, .NET Core, and Xamarin.
-For .NET Core, this will add many of the existing APIs and also enables referencing .NET Framework binaries through a compatibility shim.
+For .NET Core, this will add many of the existing APIs that have been requested.
+* .NET Standard 2.0 includes a compatibility shim for .NET Framework binaries, significantly increasing the set of libraries that you can reference in your .NET Standard libraries.
-* .NET Standard will replace Portable Class Libraries (PCLs) as our tooling story for building multi-platform .NET libraries.
+* .NET Standard will replace Portable Class Libraries (PCLs) as the tooling story for building multi-platform .NET libraries.
-* The .NET Standard API definition is [available on GitHub][dotnet/standard].
+* You can see the .NET Standard API definition in the [dotnet/standard][dotnet/standard] repo on GitHub.

 ## Why do we need a standard?